Average number of students offered a place per year

 At present, Land Economy applicants receive two 20-30 minute interviews on the same day, each with either one or two interviewers.
 Both interviews are largely subject-based, although more general questions may also be asked.

-Applicants for Land Economy will be required to sit the Thinking Skills Assessment (TSA) when they come for interview; you will be automatically registered for this if you are invited to attend an interview in Cambridge.
+All applicants are required to take the pre-interview written assessment for Land Economy which is the Thinking Skills Assessment (TSA).
+You must resister for this yourself.
+There is more information here: https://www.undergraduate.study.cam.ac.uk/courses/land-economy#entry-requirements.
 There is no requirement to bring any material along to the interviews and written work is not requested prior to interviews.

 Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.